-- (a) the fair value of the investments held by our carry funds plus the capital that we are entitled to call from investors in those funds pursuant to the terms of their capital commitments to those funds (plus the fair value of co-investments arranged by us that were made by limited partners of our funds in portfolio companies of such funds and on which we receive fees or a carried interest allocation); - (b) the net asset value of our funds of hedge funds, hedge funds and our closed-end mutual funds and registered investment companies; - (c) the fair value of assets we manage pursuant to separately managed accounts; and - (d) the amount of capital raised for our CLOs.
+- (a) the fair value of the investments held by our carry funds plus the capital that we are entitled to call from investors in those funds pursuant to the terms of their capital commitments to those funds plus the fair value of co-investments managed by us that were made by limited partners of our funds in portfolio companies of such funds, - (b) the net asset value of our funds of hedge funds, hedge funds, closed-end mutual funds and registered investment companies, - (c) the fair value of assets we manage pursuant to separately managed accounts, and - (d) the amount of capital raised for our CLOs.

 Our carry funds are commitment-based drawdown structured funds that do not permit investors to redeem their interests at their election.
-Our hedge funds generally have structures that afford an investor the right to withdraw or redeem their interests on a periodic basis (e.g., annually or quarterly), in most cases upon advance written notice, with the majority of our funds requiring from 60 days up to 95 days' notice, depending on the fund and the liquidity profile of the underlying assets.
+Our funds of hedge funds and hedge funds generally have structures that afford an investor the right to withdraw or redeem their interests on a periodic basis (e.g., annually or quarterly), in most cases upon advance written notice, with the majority of our funds requiring from 60 days up to 95 days' notice, depending on the fund and the liquidity profile of the underlying assets.
 Investment advisory agreements related to separately managed accounts may generally be terminated by an investor on 30 to 90 days' notice.